 - 7 This completes the first drawer.
-Now you will design the other drawers based on this first one. - 8 Press ESC to quit the Rectangle tool.
+You will design the other drawers based on this first one. - 8 Press ESC to quit the Rectangle tool.

-Placing points using point snap and offset entry
+A note on placing points using point snap and offset entry

 - Point to a point (do not click!):